 I was a little distressed with the first five contributions, not because I felt they were wrong or insincere in any way but because they focused so much on the harm of injustice to the accused.
 That is absolutely right, but I shall go on to talk a little about the victims’ side in this.
 I thank the noble and learned Baroness, Lady Butler-Sloss, and the noble and learned Lord, Lord Judge, for bringing the debate back into the centre by talking about the victims, the problem of time, people who are dead being accused and particularly the issue of children.
 I have seen ways of handling child victims used elsewhere in the world that are much better than our own practices, which would prevent some of our problems.

-I also thank right reverend Prelate the Bishop of Chelmsford for explaining the really difficult dilemma the Church of England faced.
+I also thank the right reverend Prelate the Bishop of Chelmsford for explaining the really difficult dilemma the Church of England faced.
 It may not satisfy noble Lords, but at least it gave some perspective.
 I am a bureaucrat and could see myself in the middle of that dilemma, thinking “Where do we go, how do we make this as fair as possible, whose interest do we have to defend?”.
 Finally, I thank the noble Lord, Lord Paddick, for giving us the operational perspective on just how difficult these things are.

 The scale of the historical child abuse that has emerged is deeply harrowing and difficult to comprehend.
 Lord Justice Goddard, who chairs the Independent Inquiry into Child Sexual Abuse, has described the inquiry’s task as “daunting”.
 Institutions that have a responsibility to safeguard children and vulnerable adults must take responsibility for their safeguarding practices and procedures and for any failures in these procedures.
 The Goddard inquiry into child sexual abuse will support the process of accountability for institutions that have previously failed in this duty.
 The inquiry is expected to draw conclusions about the patterns of child protection failings across a range of institutions in England and Wales, including the police, the criminal justice system and the Church of England.
 The findings of the inquiry must be studied closely.